DesireeMcElroy/database-exercises/README.md

-SQL database exercises

-Test Test
+This repository holds all my SQL exercises.